-Walk in the footsteps of St. Teresa
+Walk in the footsteps of St. Teresa of Avila

 Saint Teresa was born in Avila in 1515 and is considered to be one of the founders of the Discalced Carmelites along with Saint John of the Cross.
 She was an author and theologian as well as a nun and wrote many books including an autobiography.
 As a reformer Saint Teresa was a highly influential figure and played a key role in her generation.